pathum-di/shopping-cart-with-chakra-ui/README.md

+## Simple Shopping Cart With Chakra UI

+This project is a simple shopping cart app with responsive Chakra UI design and React Context.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts